vlazzarini/cs-s7/README.md

 (csound-set-channel csound-obj channel val)
 ```

-sets the value of a bus channel
+sets the value of a (control) bus channel.

 ```
 (csound-get-channel csound-obj channel)
 ```

-gets the value of a bus channel
+gets the value of a (control) bus channel.

 ```
 (csound-perform-ksmps cs)